epfl-ada/ada-2024-project-nostringsadached/README.md

 ⟶ 16/12: Have a clear, coherent idea of the story we want to convey.

+⟶ Until 20/12 : Writing this story in details in the notebook and making it interactive on the website

+⟶ 20/12: Finalize visualizations, results,writing and repository structure.
+Submit the project milestone P3.

 ## Organization within the team:

 ▪️ 01/11: (All members) Initial meeting to present and discuss ideas.
 Selection of a common project topic, followed by refinement based on team interests and project goals.